Coiot/cbr-main/src/albums/s3/episode15.md

   - scene_number: 85
     scene_title: "Impressive, Most Impressive"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene85.jpg
     narration: "<p>These Freedom FighterTM are doing more to Arapaho than Central America ever will, mark my words.
 If only Arapaho’s army wasn’t loitering in Cree lands, their capital wouldn’t be currently damaged by literal rebel scum.
-And here I thought Tuva was the most humiliated civ of the part. </p>"
+And here I thought Tuva was the most humiliated civ of the episode.</p>"
   - scene_number: 86
     scene_title: "Bunker Down"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene86.jpg